 It should be noted, however, that while this is generally just a short-cut to feed tired, impatient and hungry tourists, Cambodians are also known to make amok trei in a curry form, particularly poorer, hard-working Cambodians with less time on their hands.

 I spotted one food blogger write that some Cambodians don’t steam fish amok because they don’t have “steaming equipment”.
-While the traditional basket steamers aren’t used for fish amok (they’re used for sticky rice), they’ve probably been used for over a thousand years and can be hand-woven in a few hours.
+While the traditional basket steamers aren’t used for fish amok (they’re used for sticky rice), they’ve probably been used for over a thousand years and can be hand-woven in a day.
 Not a lot of ‘equipment’ is needed to steam something here in this part of the world.